skypilot-org/skypilot/docs/source/getting-started/tutorial.rst

    $ sky launch -c lm-cluster dnn.yaml

-The above will kick off a single training run after provisioning a cluster.
-But what if we would like to run multiple runs on the same cluster scheduled back-to-back for common workflows such as hyperparameter tuning?
-This is where Sky's job queue steps in.
+This will kick off a single training run after provisioning a cluster.

 Scheduling Multiple Training Jobs
 ---------------------------------
+What if we would like to run multiple runs on the same cluster scheduled back-to-back for hyperparameter tuning?
+This is where Sky's job queue steps in.

-We can schedule multiple jobs by using :code:`sky exec`, which will automatically queue each job for execution on the cluster.
+We can schedule multiple jobs by using :code:`sky exec`, which will automatically queue each job on the cluster based on their resource requirements.
 The :code:`-d` flag can be used to detach logging from the terminal, which is useful for launching long-running jobs concurrently.

 .. code-block:: bash

-   # Launch the job 5 times
+   # Launch 5 jobs, perhaps with different hyperparameters.
    sky exec lm-cluster dnn.yaml -d sky exec lm-cluster dnn.yaml -d sky exec lm-cluster dnn.yaml -d sky exec lm-cluster dnn.yaml -d sky exec lm-cluster dnn.yaml -d

+Because the cluster has 1 V100 GPU, and each job takes 1 V100 GPU, one job will start running while the other four will be pending.

 If we wish to view the output for each run after it has completed we can use: